 Defendant Haas owns (jointly with his wife) a property in New York, which he estimated to be worth approximately \$502,000.
 An evaluation by the Receiver indicates he has few assets that could be subject to collection efforts.
-As mentioned in Section V.1.d., the Receiver settled claims against Haas for \$50,000.
+As mentioned in Section V.1.d., the Receiver settled claims against Haas for \$50,000, to be paid in monthly installments beginning on January 11, 2024, with the final installment due in October 2025.
+Haas has already paid the first installment.
 This was done because it was unlikely that any other collection efforts would produce more than the cost of collection.